lazysasha/barista-service/assignment.md

 > ![Test][check] Test if the application runs using a browser going to `http://localhost:8080/coffeebugs/menu`

-> You should see the interior of the CoffeeBugs™ coffee shop with on the left a chalkboard with an 'empty' menu (not really empty, since you can play Tic Tac Toe on it)
+> You should see the interior of the CoffeeBugs ™ coffee shop with on the left a chalkboard with an 'empty' menu (not really empty, since you can play Tic Tac Toe on it)

 ### Exercise 1: Getting the menu